 Stamp duty is payable either at a pre-determined flat rate or at a rate based on the value of the transaction, depending on the type of transaction.
-For example stamp duty payable on a house purchase is calculated based on the purchase price.
+For example, the amount of stamp duty payable on a house purchase is calculated based on the purchase price.

 - purchase of property or land

 - unit trust transfers